FredHutch/aws-batch-at-hutch-docs/index.md

 Once your job has been submitted and you have a job ID, you can use it to retrieve the job status.

+## In the web console

+Go to the [jobs table](https://batch-dashboard.fhcrc.org/#jobs_header) in the console.
+Paste your job ID or job name into the **Search** box.
+This will show the current status of your job.
+Click the job ID to see more details.

+## From the command line

 The following command will give comprehensive information about your job, given a job ID: